hangyeol013/Stage_Telecom/README.md

 Here, I uploaded all the data for our experiments: [Data](https://drive.google.com/drive/folders/1yK_4DgJzb4Ify3Tp7nRX3B2mD8qlQ2iI?usp=sharing)
 Here, I uploaded all the code for our experiments:

-You need to put the sub-directories in "ffdnet" directory next to the FFDNet codes and put the sub-directories in "mnist" directory next to the mnist codes in "mnist_test" directory.
+You need to put the sub-directories in "ffdnet" directory (from data) next to the FFDNet codes and put the sub-directories in "mnist" directory (from data) next to the mnist codes in "mnist_test" directory (from github).
-*caution: In the case of mnist, you'll see two identical directory (named datasets), please put the sub-directories in "mnist/datasets" directory into "mnist_test/datasets" directory.
+*caution: In the case of mnist, you'll see two directory having same name (named datasets), please put the sub-directories in "mnist/datasets" directory (from data) into "mnist_test/datasets" directory (from github).

 <br />